 This policy is based on principles of procedural fairness.
 As a consequence, the following procedures will be used for students who are alleged to have committed a serious offence, particularly one for which suspension or expulsion may be considered.

-These guidelines direct HCLM's internal procedures.
-There are instances where a student's misdemeanours may be required to be reported to relevant agencies such as the police or the Department of Communities and Justice.
+Heritage College Lake Macquarie (HCLM) internal procedures are directed by these guidelines.
+In some instances, student misdemeanours may need to be reported to relevant agencies, such as the police or the Department of Communities and Justice.